fbpx

 QuickBooks has similar features to MYOB because it adopts a more traditional accounting approach.

-But there are some differences – so here are a few of the beneficial features and potential disadvantages of the QuickBooks accounting software.
+But there are some differences – so here are a few of the benefits and potential disadvantages of the QuickBooks accounting software.

 Software Benefits

 • Various product offerings: It has different product offerings for different-sized businesses.
-For example, SimpleStart would be for great small businesses, while their Online Plus is excellent for small to medium size businesses.
+For example, SimpleStart would be great for small businesses, while Online Plus is excellent for small to medium-sized businesses.
 They also offer QuickBooks Self-Employed for sole traders, which is fantastic for people and startups looking for a basic accounting tool.

 • Numerous integration features: QuickBooks also offers the most integrations of all the accounting software out there.
 There are more than 650 integrations, with 25 of those being just payment processing options.

-• Inventory management: QuickBooks enables you to input customer data and ordering information while maintaining your inventory data.
+• Inventory management: QuickBooks enables you to input customer and ordering information while maintaining inventory data.

 Disadvantages